Expressions of Interest for the 2023 City of Yarra Exhibition Program are now closed. Thank you for your interest.

 The exhibition space consists of one curved wall in a busy area within the ground floor foyer area that leads to the children’s library, library meeting rooms and reception.
 The wall is suitable for framed works installed on hanging track, two dimensional installations and/or custom paste up, wallpaper or mural/drawing works.
 An optional addition to the wall is the inclusion of two transparent wall cavity cases which are suitable for suspended two-dimensional works (particularly series of work), jewellery, small sculptural objects, and historical exhibitions.
 Library spaces can be viewed during opening hours.

 Four exhibitions will be selected for Bargoonga Nganjin, each (bar one) for a duration of 12 weeks.
-The available spaces are Jan-Mar (8 weeks), June-Aug, Sept-November, November 2022– February 2023.
+The available spaces are late January/February to April, May to July, August to October, November 2023 to late January 2024.

 Installation will be managed by the exhibiting individuals/groups unless otherwise negotiated and technical support requested.
 Access will be organised in coordination with Arts & Cultural Services and Yarra Libraries.
 A stipend of $1000 will be provided to each selected artist/group to support an exhibition.